OlivierSohn/hamazed/README.md

   - Animations don't have to satisfy any rule.
 - Number of elements
   - Interpolations are always applied to a single element, and cannot create "new elements".
-  - Animations create multiple animation points, each of them can in turn "give birth" to other animation points, depending on interactions with the environment.
+  - Animations create multiple animated points, each of them can in turn "give birth" to other animated points, depending on interactions with the environment.
 - Usage (in Hamazed game)
   - Interpolations are used to smoothly transform and move UI elements from one level to the next.
   - Animations are used to represent the destruction of world elements, and to animate laser shots.